Message from Dr. Mario De La Rosa, Director

 I established the Center for Research on U.S. Latino HIV/AIDS and Drug Abuse (CRUSADA) at Florida International University in 2003 in order to address the escalating twin epidemics of substance abuse and HIV/AIDS affecting Latino communities throughout South Florida.
 Since the Center's inception, I have led our trainees, faculty, and staff in applying multidisciplinary and community based research and training approaches to advance our understanding of the underlying individual, family, and community factors that influence the spread of HIV/AIDS and substance abuse among Latinos.

-The Center for Research on U.S. Latino HIV/AIDS and Drug Abuse (CRUSADA), which houses with the recently funded NIMHD P20 Center of Excellence titled Center for Substance Use and AIDS Research on Latinos in the United States (C-SALUD), continues to address the twin epidemics of substance abuse and HIV/AIDS in Latino communities throughout southern Florida.
-The Center is uniquely positioned to advance our understanding of these growing problems because of its geographical location and its association with Florida International University (FIU), one of the twenty-five largest universities in the country and the largest Hispanic Serving Institution (HSI) in the mainland United States.
-CRUSADA's association with FIU also provides an exceptional opportunity to translate research results into best-practice models that could be utilized by community-based agencies to curb the spread of HIV/AIDS and substance abuse.
+CRUSADA is uniquely positioned to advance our understanding of these growing problems because of its geographical location and its association with Florida International University (FIU), one of the twenty-five largest universities in the country and the largest Hispanic Serving Institution (HSI) in the mainland United States.
+CRUSADA positions FIU at the forefront of research on health disparities in Latino populations because of its collaborative efforts across the University and the community.
+The Center provides a significant opportunity to translate research into best-practice models that could be utilized by community-based agencies to curb the spread of HIV/AIDS and substance abuse.

 HIV/AIDS and Drug Abuse (CRUSADA)